-What GDPR means for your business and why it's important to partner with technology companies who are GDPR-compliant.
+What GDPR means for your business and why it’s important to partner with technology companies that are GDPR-compliant.

 The General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
 The regulations are intended to help European Union citizens stay in control of who collects their information and how it’s used.
 GDPR impacts how personal data is collected, stored, shared and processed, as well as empowering European Citizens to take total control of their data privacy.
 Despite being a European Union regulation, GDPR has far-reaching implications for any business with European customers.

 NAVIS is committed to providing the highest level of security and service to our clients and their guests.
 We take data security and privacy very seriously at NAVIS.
 We have invested heavily in bolstering our technical infrastructure, modifying our products and developing tools to help clients become GDPR compliant.

 Became PCI Level 1 Certified.
 Not just “compliant”, but “certified” by 3rd party auditors.
 A large part of GDPR compliance is ensuring all systems and processes that hold personal information are properly protected.